AOx0/py-ColoTester/README.md

-3. Once you finish programming the function the test's instructions asked for it's time to test it.
-You can do this like in the following example:
+3. Once you have finished programming the function the test's instructions asked for it's time to test it.
+You can do it like in the following example:

 ```python
 import Tester